 - Acquired in 2021, validating foundational networking knowledge and skills.

-Many skills translate from industry to industry, and even country to country.
-They are your key between a wide range of places and professions.
+Many skills translate from industry to industry, and even from country to country.
+They are your key to a wide range of places and professions.

 As an essential resume ingredient, there are a couple of different ways to add skills to your resume.

-Add your skills in dedicated sections.
+- Add your skills in dedicated sections.
 This section should be a concise list of your abilities that are most relevant to the job you’re applying for.
-You can have a ‘Computer Skills’ section for hard skills and a ‘Key Competencies’ section for soft skills.
+For example, you can have a “Computer Skills” section for hard skills and a “Key Competencies” section for soft skills.
 This makes it easy for employers to quickly see if you have the skills they need.

-Add skills throughout your resume, from the professional summary to the bullet points in your work history.
-This helps to contextually show how you’ve applied these skills in real-world situations, enhancing the narrative of your professional accomplishments.
+- Add skills throughout your resume.
+Leverage your professional summary and your work history sections by including sought-after skills.
+This helps to contextually show how you’ve applied your qualifications in real-world situations, enhancing the narrative of your professional accomplishments.

 Which types of skills should you add?
 Well, that really depends on the job.